-The CT Program provides students the necessary skills to build structures through various practical applications and hands on activities, thorough investigations of the Michigan Residential Codes, blueprinting activities, numerous problem solving scenarios, and many other facets relevant to modern building styles.
-In addition to a rigorous preparation to field related employment, the CT Program fosters admirable interpersonal skills of the trades, such as punctuality, integrity, dedication, and pride in workmanship, while providing a broad cultural experience in the world we live in.
+The CT Program provides students the necessary skills to build structures through various practical applications and hands-on activities, thorough investigations of the Michigan Residential Codes, blueprinting activities, numerous problem-solving scenarios, and many other facets relevant to modern building styles.
+In addition to a rigorous preparation for field-related employment, the CT Program fosters admirable interpersonal skills of the trades, such as punctuality, integrity, dedication, and pride in workmanship, while providing a broad cultural experience in the world we live in.

 Degree Audit Form (Coming Soon)

 Certificate of Completion Program

 According to the May 2021 National Occupational Employment and Wage Estimates from the US Bureau of Labor and Statistics, the following are the national median salaries.
 Starting salaries will generally be less than median salaries.
 Some positions may require a bachelor’s degree.